ian-cox/Kirby-Color-Picker/README.md

 ## Updates
 **v1.1** Default hex colors can now be specified in the blueprint and should be written without the `#`.

+**v1.2** Now working in both Kirby 2 and 2.2

 ---

 #### Credits
 Thanks to [@claviska](https://github.com/claviska) for his great MiniColors plugin.

-Also thanks to [@ptouch718](https://github.com/ptouch718) for his masterful JS debugging.
+[@ptouch718](https://github.com/ptouch718) for his masterful JS debugging.
+@dionysiusmarquis and @bastianallgeier for helping port it to kirby 2.2